-We have shown that Meso-NH was able to reproduce the strong deep convective event that took place over Sichuan on August 7 (Fig. 3).
+We have shown that Meso-NH was able to reproduce the strong deep convective event that took place over Sichuan on 7 August (Fig. 3).
 In this section we document the impact of this isolated and unusual convective event on the composition of the AMA and the transport pathway of pollutants from the BL of Sichuan to the Indian UTLS.

-We have selected five times of analysis: 1) the time of deep convection start, 06:00 UTC, 2) the time of deep convection development, 12:00 UTC, 3) the time of matured deep convection, 18:00 UTC on 7 August, 4) the time of dissipating deep convection, 00:00 UTC, and 5) the aircraft measurement time, 06:00 UTC on 8 August.
-We define a 'CO patch' as a region with a CO concentration larger than the average concentration of the entire AMA at 14.8 km at 06:00 UTC on 7 August (160 ppbv) using CNTL simulation results.
-The altitude setup of 14.8 km results from a trade-off between having influence of strong convective updraughts and being in the lower entry region of the AMA.
-The horizontal distributions of 10.8 μm BT, CO and horizontal winds at 14.8 km from the CNTL experiment are displayed in Figure 7.
-To understand the contribution of the Sichuan emissions to the AMA composition, a sensitivity experiment, named 'SIC06' was conducted (Table 2).
-In SIC06 the emissions of the Sichuan Basin (26-33°N, 101-109°E, red box in Fig. 2) are set to zero between 18:00 UTC on 6 August and 00:00 UTC on 8 August, period which encompasses the whole development of the 7 August convective event.
-All the other environmental conditions are identical to the CNTL run.
+We have selected five times for the analysis: (1) the time of deep convection start, 06:00 UTC, (2) the time of deep convection development, 12:00 UTC, (3) the time of matured deep convection, 18:00 UTC on 7 August, (4) the time of dissipating deep convection, 00:00 UTC, and (5) the aircraft measurement time, 06:00 UTC on 8 August.
+We define a "CO patch" as a region with a CO concentration larger than the average concentration of the entire AMA at 14.8 km at 06:00 UTC on 7 August (160 ppbv) using the CNTL simulation results.
+The altitude setup of 14.8 km results from a tradeoff between having influence of strong convective updraughts and being in the lower entry region of the AMA.
+The horizontal distributions of 10.8 μm BT, CO concentration, and horizontal winds at 14.8 km from the CNTL experiment are displayed in Fig. 7.
+To understand the contribution of the Sichuan emissions to the AMA composition, a sensitivity experiment named "SIC06" was conducted (Table 3).
+In SIC06 the emissions of the Sichuan Basin (26- 33° N, 101-109° E; red box in Fig. 2) are set to zero between 18:00 UTC on 6 August and 00:00 UTC on 8 August, the period that encompasses the whole development of the 7 August convective event.
+All other environmental conditions are identical to the CNTL run and the convection activities (i.e. lifetime, intensity) between simulations are also identical.